Course Coordinator:Karen Hands (khands1@usc.edu.au) School:School of Business and Creative Industries

 teaching sessions and campuses where this course is usually offered.

-This Work Integrated Learning (WIL) course provides an opportunity to experience the workplace and involves completion of a set of work activities under the guidance and supervision of an academic supervisor at the University of the Sunshine Coast and an industry supervisor from the partner organisation.
-You should apply knowledge and skills gained throughout your university studies into the industry and/or profession.
+This Work Integrated Learning (WIL) course is designed to provide you with an opportunity to experience the workplace and work in your chosen profession, while enhancing your employability skillset and expanding your professional network.
+You will apply the knowledge and skills gained from your university studies to workplace tasks and activities while at the same time, seek to develop new knowledge and professional skills in the workplace.
 You must perform satisfactorily in all assessment tasks and complete a minimum 96 hours of vocational placement to pass this course.

 300 Level (Graduate)